Franc-Z/NVSOLVER_runtime_environment/README.md

 ## 4. Create and Activate the `cufolio` Environment

-The shared library is built with CUDA 12.8:
+The shared library is built with CUDA 12.8: (suggest to use CVXPY v1.8.x)

 ```bash
 conda create -n cufolio \